-We consider in this section the lossy transmission of correlated sources over a multiple access channel without any side information at the receiver, i.e., both switches in Fig. \ref{Fig:Model1} are assumed to be open; see Fig.~\ref{Fig:SystemModel100}.
+We consider in this section the lossy coding of correlated sources over a MAC when both switches in Fig. \ref{Fig:Model1} are open; see Fig.~\ref{Fig:SystemModel100}.
 We provide necessary conditions for the achievability of a distortion pair $(D_1, D_2)$ using our results from Section~\ref{section3}.
-This will be achieved by providing a correlated side information to the encoders and the receiver, conditioned on which the two sources are independent.
+This will be achieved by providing correlated side information to the encoders and the decoder, conditioned on which the two sources are independent.
 From Theorem~\ref{lemma2}, separation is optimal in this setting, and the corresponding necessary and sufficient conditions for the achievability of a distortion pair serve as necessary conditions for the original problem.
-A set of necessary conditions for transmitting correlated sources over a MAC is presented in Theorem~\ref{Thm:Necessary} below.
+Corresponding necessary conditions are presented in Theorem~\ref{Thm:Necessary} below.

-We then specialize the necessary conditions to the transmission of correlated Gaussian sources over a Gaussian multiple access channel, and provide comparisons between the obtained necessary conditions with those presented in \cite{lapidoth2010sending} and \cite{7541654} for the same scenario.

-\begin{theorem} Consider the communication of two correlated sources $S_1$ and $S_2$ over a MAC.
-If a distortion pair $(D_1, D_2)$ is achievable for sources $(S_1, S_2)$ and channel $p(y|x_1, x_2)$, then for every $Z$, for which $S_1-Z-S_2$ form a Markov chain, we have
+\begin{theorem} Consider the communication of correlated sources $S_1$ and $S_2$ over a MAC.
+If a distortion pair $(D_1, D_2)$ is achievable, then for every $Z$ satisfying the Markov condition $S_1-Z-S_2$, we have

 for some $Q$ for which $X_1-Q-X_2$ form a Markov chain, where

 is the rate distortion function of the joint source $(S_1, S_2)$ with target distortions $D_1$ and $D_2$ for sources $S_1$ and $S_2$, respectively.